All You Need To Know About Zoom Whitening

 Brushing your teeth in properly and having professional cleanings on a regular basis can also help to maintain the whiteness of your teeth.
 Since you’ve taken steps to get your teeth whitened, it is best to be aware of how your diet and habits affect the appearance of your teeth.

-Can Zoom Whitening damage my teeth?
+Can Zoom Whitening Damage My Teeth?

-Is Zoom Whitening painful?
+Is Zoom Whitening Painful?

 This depends on the pain tolerance of the patient.
-It is said to be a very mild sensation however, some patients with sensitive teeth have reported some pain.
+It is said to be a very mild sensation, however, some patients with sensitive teeth have reported some pain.
 To lessen the feeling of sensitivity following the procedure, using Sensodyne toothpaste is recommended one week before the procedure, and Advil is often suggested to provide relief.

-Can I smoke after Zoom Whitening?
+Can I Smoke After Zoom Teeth Whitening?

-Can I do Zoom Whitening on cavities and crowns?
+Can I Do Zoom Whitening on Cavities and Crowns?

 No. Zoom treatment cannot whiten any foreign material.
 It is designed to whiten only tooth enamel.
 It is better to whiten your teeth before having a cavity filled so you can match that dental work to the new shade of your teeth.
 The same goes for a crown.
 You want to get a crown that blends with the color of your newly whitened teeth.
-If you are due to have a cavity filled, a crown put on or any other dental work performed, talk to your dentist about your interest in the Zoom whitening procedure.
+If you are due to have a cavity filled, a crown put on, or any other dental work performed, talk to your dentist about your interest in the Zoom whitening procedure.